China’s PIPL applies to the processing of personal information of individuals living in mainland China on or after November 1, 2021.

 - engages in other activities subject to applicable laws and regulations (e.g., study abroad program, recruiting faculty from China, second opinion clinical services)

-Personal Information Includes
+Personal Information Includes (not limited to)

 Individual Rights Under PIPL

 - Contact information (e.g., name, address, telephone number, e-mail address, internet protocol address and/or information that could be linked to an individual, etc.)

 - Health information